Sautéed Mushrooms in Buttery Marsala Sauce

 - Heat a large cast-iron skillet over high heat.
 Add 2 tablespoons of butter.

-- Add 16 ounces of mushrooms and reduce the heat to medium-high.
-Season with salt and pepper to taste.
-Stir frequently until the mushrooms release their juices.
+- Add 16 ounces of baby bella mushrooms and reduce the heat to medium-high.

 - Turn heat down to medium and stir occasionally until most of the liquid has been absorbed about 10-15 minutes.